Nikon EDG 8x42 review

 Origin of sample: Nikon demo pool Germany

 I immediately fell in love with the 8x42 EDG binoculars.
 They fit perfectly in my hands, focusing is the smoothest ever and the images are simply stunning - "japanese Ultravids" came to my mind immediately.
+So with the last (and first?) batch of EDGs being sold off these days I took the plunge and chose one.
 These are the consistently blackest, cleanest shadows.
 These are the most saturated, lifelike colours.
 Ease of view is just great even at close up.
-Biting Nikon sharpness in a perfectly executed flat field.
-And most of all: class leading flare suppression.
-Under difficult light conditions the Nikon manages to produce the cleanest, most intact images and outperforms all competitors.
-Yes there is some flare but I can still see what´s going on!
-The EDG has the quietest images with a superb flat field with NO rolling ball effect.
-Exciting.
+Class leading flare suppression.
+Under difficult light conditions the Nikon manages to produce the cleanest, most intact images and outperforms the competitors.
+The EDG delivers very quiet, clean, transparent images with a superb flat field with NO rolling ball effect.
 Awesome.
-I find one major fault though - the view is visibly darker then in the Leica Ultravid 8x42, the Zeiss HT and even the Zeiss SF.
-No matter how sharp the EDG is, it looks a bit subdued where the Leica Ultravid sparkles vividly.
-Nikon really needs to boost transmission in the EDG, no matter how, by coatings and or better glass.
-They will then simply have the best 8x42 for general use with a perfect combination of great qualities.
-Compared to what other companies try to do to reinvent the binocular this should be an easy task.
-I really hope that Nikon will not withdraw from the high end market and update this wonderful design very soon.

 Batman´s choice: The 8x42 EDG.

 The focus knob is outright fantastic with perfect velvety friction.
 PERFECT.
 Nikon claims the glass can be used down to -20°C, so I put it in a sealed plastic bag and had it 7 hours in my freezer at -18°C. The focus wheel still worked perfectly.
-Less than one revolution - about 340 degrees - focuses from 2.2 meters to infinity.
+0.8 revolutions focus from 2.4 meters to infinity, with utmost pinpoint precision due to the perfect focuser.
+This makes the EDG a very fast glass when in other glasses you need to focus focus focus... (the Noctivid has 1.75 revolutions but then it focuses to 1.6 meters).

 The focus knob has to be pulled out, the focus unlocks and the diopter knob is accessible.
 It has perfect friction, +/- 4 diopters are marked, but the knob turns to about 5.5 diopters each direction.
-I had two issues with the diopter: Firstly, the wheel is only about 6 millimeters wide, so you will not easily handle this with gloves.
-Secondly, when adjusting the diopter, when I miss the right point and turn the knob back into the other direction, the diopter might drift away, and I need to push the focusing knob back, refocus, and adjust the diopter again.
-I have encountered this on other binos, too, and it should not be a big problem, as the diopter remained constant once I had adjusted it with open pupil.
+I had three issues with the diopter: Firstly, the wheel is only about 6 millimeters wide, so you will not easily handle this with gloves.
+Secondly, when adjusting the diopter, when I miss the right point and turn the knob back into the other direction, the diopter might drift away, so I set it back to zero, and start the procedure again.
+Thirdly, in hot weather and moving around a lot with the glass the diopter wheel may slowly wander away from the adjustment.

 I like compact binos that I can hold with my hands right in front of my face, so the EDG, Ultravid and SLC are my thing.
 I feel they are just easier to hold steady than the double bridge designs and the Zeiss HT with its long leverage.